Kale-Ko/GIGHM/README.md

 Game objects can have components which dictate things about them.

+There is an event system so you can listen for key presses, renders, etc.

-There is also a basic input system which supports checking if keyboard keys and mouse buttons are down.
-It also allows getting mouse pos and scroll.
+There is also an input system which supports checking if keyboard keys or mouse buttons are down and also allows getting mouse pos and scroll.

 ## Planned Features

-Tick/render callbacks

 More extendable component system.

-Input system callbacks.

 A configurable physics system.